ansys/pyansys-dev-guide/doc/source/how-to/logging.rst

 Turn on and off handlers
 ~~~~~~~~~~~~~~~~~~~~~~~~
 You might sometimes want to turn off a specific handler, such as a file
 handler where log messages are written.
-If so, you must property close
+If so, you must properly close
 and remove the existing handler.
 Otherwise, you might be denied file access
 later when you try to write new log content.